smitkiri/ehr-relation-extraction/biobert_ner/README.md

 # BioBERT for NER
-To train an NER model with BioBERT-v1.1 (base), run the command below or alternatively run the file named run_biobert_ner.sh
+To train an NER model with BioBERT-v1.1 (base), run the command below.
 <br>
 Before running this, make sure you have generated the pre-processed dataset using the generate_data.py file with the command mentioned in the parent directory.